Mukul1127/Minecraft-Java-Flags/README.md

 ```

 > [!NOTE]
-> Generational ZGC is only available in Java 21+
+> 1. Generational ZGC is only available in Java 21+

-> [!NOTE]
+>
-> Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
+> 2. Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.

-> [!NOTE]
+>
-> ZGC does not like `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
+> 3. ZGC does not like `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
 Remove the old one if you want.

 <br/>